An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 return.formulae = TRUE)

-Equivalently, we could specify te.type
+Equivalently, we could specify shock.history =

-(since this is the value of
+0 (since this is the value of

-that represents a step treatment history).
+that represents a step shock history).

 Imagine that the variable was actually integrated, so, for balance, it was entered into the model in differences.